droe-lang/droe-lang.github.io/src/guide/data-structures.md

 ## Next Steps

-Now that you understand data structures in Roe:
+Now that you understand data structures in Droe:

 - **[Task Actions](/guide/task-actions/)** - Learn about specialized task automation
 - **[CLI Reference](/guide/cli/)** - Command-line tools for development
 - **[WebAssembly](/guide/webassembly/)** - Understanding compilation to WASM
 - **[Modules](/guide/modules/)** - Review module organization patterns

-Data structures provide a foundation for organizing complex data in your Roe applications.
+Data structures provide a foundation for organizing complex data in your Droe applications.
 Use them to plan your data architecture and create maintainable, well-structured code.